Guy-L/seg3103_playground/lab03/README.md

 <details>
 <summary>Click to expand!</summary>

-<br>It's now time to improve the `Date.java` test coverage.
+<br>It's now time to improve the `Date.java` test suite coverage.
 I'll list the steps I took in the order I took them, and I'll conclude whether 100% coverage is possible at the end.
 Assume that tests were ran successfully after every step.
 For the reasons stated in [the last part](#3--initial-datejava-coverage), I will not try to improve the coverage of the test classes themselves and focus on `Date.java` coverage.

 1. **Delete redundant manual tests.** The `DateTest.java` class consists of manual tests which are already covered by the more efficient, elegant and organized parametrized test classes.
 We can safely delete it without lowering the coverage: